casasrodri/ProductManager-Coder-Backend/README.md

 This repository contains the code associated with the pre deliverable of the course of back-end development at CoderHouse.

-## GUI - Available endpoints

-### Products

--   http://localhost:8080/ : visualization of all the products.
--   http://localhost:8080/realtimeproducts : visualization of the products using web sockets for real-time updates.
-You can add, edit or delete products in this view.
--   http://localhost:8080/chat : online chat using web sockets for real-time updates.

 ## Install and run

 In order to execute the API, you just need Node.js.